nickfinocchiaro/RackeTwitter/README.md

 ### Deliverable and Demonstration
 By the end of this project we want to be able to demo an app that allows the user to connect to their twitter acount, look up specific hashtags, and tweet/retweet.
 For the live demo we could log into an acount and tweet something.
 We can then prove it worked by showing the tweet on the twitter website.

-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).